-In the previous article, I have discussed the 8KB data page of the SQL Server, but what happened when the row is larger and cannot fit into a single 8KB page?
+In the previous article, I discussed the 8KB data page of the SQL Server, but what happened when the row is larger and cannot fit into a single 8KB page?

-Sometimes, This type of individual column may fit in the limit of 8KB, but if we have multiple column of this type, the combination of this type of columns exceeds the limit of 8KB. e.g. we have three separate columns like, VARCHAR(MAX), NVARCHAR(MAX) and TEXT so this all combine column cannot fit in the 8KB size.
+Sometimes, the individual column may fit in the limit of 8KB, but if we have multiple columns and the combination of all these types of columns exceeds the limit of 8KB, SQL Server moves data in different allocation unit or raise an error.

 To moving of the large records to another page is a dynamic process because records can become a larger at any point of time while executing UPDATE operations.

-Whenever we are combining VARCHAR, NVARCHAR, BLOB, VARBINARY kind of data column in one table, internally SQL Server separates the data pages because it may exceed the 8KB row size.
+Whenever we are combining VARCHAR, NVARCHAR, BLOB, VARBINARY kind of data column in a table, internally SQL Server separates the data pages because it may exceed the 8KB row size.